TotallyNotRust/password-parsing/README.md

 > python test3.py [--search searchterm]

-if searchterm is not included test3 will find most frequent passwords
+**If searchterm is not included test3 will find most frequent passwords**